alorman/Teltonika-Notes/spoke-networking-with-vlans/Readme.md

 	AllowedIPs = 10.1.0.5/32, 192.168.20.0/24, 192.168.100.0/24
 	```
   - **NOTE** Your EC2 machine ethernet interface is likely NOT named `eth0`, make sure to replace it with the correct interface
+  - **NOTE** the `SaveConfig = True` flag causes notes to be overwritten and this is deeply annoying, I don't reccomend you use it
 - You could add other peers of course
 - Breaking this down further we get
   - ```